O Lucky Man!: Plot

 In parallel with Travis's experiences, the narration shows 1960s Britain slowly retreating from its imperial past but retaining some influence by means of corrupt dealings with the foreign dictators of countries that had recently fought for their independence.
 After finding out his girlfriend Patricia is the daughter of Sir James Burgess, an evil industrialist, Travis is appointed Burgess' personal assistant.
-Burgess is allied with Dr. Munda, the dictator of Zingara (a fictional African country), who has created a brutal police state and playground for wealthy people from the developed world.
+Burgess is allied with President Munda, the dictator of Zingara (a fictional African country), who has created a brutal police state and playground for wealthy people from the developed world.
 Burgess sells the regime a chemical called "PL45 'Honey'", which the dictator sprays on rebel areas; its effects resemble those of napalm.
 When public outcry goes international, Burgess conspires to convict Travis of fraud.
 Travis is imprisoned for five years.

 Five years later Travis has finished his sentence, become a model prisoner, and converted to humanism.
-He is quickly faced with a bewildering series of assaults upon his new-found idealism ("Look Over Your Shoulder").
-While stopping at a slum in London's outskirts he finds out that Patricia and her wealthy husband — whom Patricia married for financial stability while cheating on him with Travis — have lost all of their money and are living in extreme poverty.
+He is quickly faced with a bewildering series of assaults upon his new-found idealism.
+While stopping at a slum on the outskirts of London he finds out that Patricia and her wealthy husband — whom Patricia married for financial stability while cheating on him with Travis — have lost all of their money and are living in extreme poverty.
 Travis' misadventures culminate in him being attacked by down-and-outs he had been trying to help.

-Becoming despondent and wandering the streets, the now-destitute Travis inadvertently becomes involved in a casting call for a film production (with Lindsay Anderson himself playing the director of the film).
-He is given various props to handle, including a stack of schoolbooks and a Bren light machine gun (both reminiscent of Mick Travis' first chapter in the trilogy, if....).
+Becoming despondent and wandering the streets, the now-destitute Travis inadvertently becomes involved in a casting call for a film production.
+He is given various props to handle, including a stack of schoolbooks and a Bren light machine gun.
 The director believes he has found the protagonist for his new film in Travis, but when asked to smile for his screen test Travis, failing to understand what is being asked of him, is befuddled and repeatedly asks why he should smile since he feels he has no reason to do so.
 Suddenly, the director slaps Travis with his script book, and Travis, having an epiphany, slowly begins to smile.
-After a cut to black (a device used throughout the film) Travis, wearing the golden suit, is shown dancing at a raucous party ("O Lucky Man!"), which includes all of the film's cast celebrating and finally balloons descending from the ceiling.
+After a cut to black Travis, wearing the golden suit, is shown dancing at a raucous party, which includes all of the film's cast celebrating and finally balloons descending from the ceiling.